Watch trainees Kim and Owen as they progress through their JTS year in the BBC. To view on mobile, click here.

-There is no guarantee of work after the placement, but by the end of the scheme you will be in a strong position to apply for broadcast journalism jobs and trainees are given coaching in how to apply for jobs within the BBC once the traineeship has come to an end.
+Our aim is to ensure you are in a strong position to apply for broadcast journalism jobs across the BBC once your traineeship ends.
+We provide top quality training from the BBC Academy and valuable work experience on high-profile news outlets.
+We also offer coaching and support on how to apply for jobs within the BBC once your traineeship has come to an end.

-The BBC’s Journalism Trainee Schemes have an excellent record in helping to mould the brightest and the best.
-Previous trainees include past and present BBC Director Generals Mark Thompson and Tony Hall, Radio 2 presenter Jeremy Vine and The Office co-creator Stephen Merchant.
+We have a fine recruitment and retention rate – most of our previous trainees are still working in the BBC and over the years our journalism trainee schemes have an excellent record in helping to mould the brightest and the best.
+Previous trainees include past and present BBC Director Generals Mark Thompson and Tony Hall, news presenter Huw Edwards, Radio 2 presenter Jeremy Vine and The Office co-creator Stephen Merchant.

 To be considered for the JTS you need to be an avid follower of news.
 You regularly read the local and national newspapers, watch television and listen to radio.
 You also have an excellent grasp of social media.